angristan/awesome-stars/README.md

 - [pifs](https://github.com/philipl/pifs) - πfs - the data-free filesystem!
 - [mpc-hc](https://github.com/mpc-hc/mpc-hc) - MPC-HC's main repository.
 For support use our Trac: https://trac.mpc-hc.org/
 - [nginx-module-sysguard](https://github.com/vozlt/nginx-module-sysguard) - Nginx sysguard module
-- [openssl](https://github.com/open-quantum-safe/openssl) - Fork of OpenSSL that includes quantum-resistant algorithms and ciphersuites based on liboqs.
+- [openssl](https://github.com/open-quantum-safe/openssl) - Fork of OpenSSL that includes prototype quantum-resistant algorithms and ciphersuites based on liboqs
-- [liboqs](https://github.com/open-quantum-safe/liboqs) - C library for quantum-safe cryptography.
+- [liboqs](https://github.com/open-quantum-safe/liboqs) - C library for prototyping and experimenting with quantum-resistant cryptography
 - [mimipenguin](https://github.com/huntergregal/mimipenguin) - A tool to dump the login password from the current linux user
 - [wickr-crypto-c](https://github.com/WickrInc/wickr-crypto-c) - An implementation of the Wickr Secure Messaging Protocol in C
 - [one_plus_3T](https://github.com/franciscofranco/one_plus_3T) - Common tree for the One Plus 3 and 3T